Janni Arnth: Club career

 After a spell with Italian club Fiorentina, Arnth signed for Scottish club Rangers in September 2021.
 On 27 September 2022, she announced her retirement from football.

 International career

 At the girls' football tournament at the 2003 European Youth Olympic Festival, Arnth Jensen played in the final as Denmark beat Switzerland on penalties after a 1–1 draw at Stade Sébastien Charléty in Paris.

 Arnth Jensen made her senior international debut in January 2010, in a 2–1 win over Chile.
 She was named in national coach Kenneth Heiner-Møller's Denmark squad for UEFA Women's Euro 2013.

+Janni Arnth represented Denmark 93 times and for a number of years as vice captain.
+She scored the decisive penalty against France UEFA Women's Euro 2013 which gave Denmark a spot in the Semifinals and was also part of the team that reached the Final in UEFA Women's Euro 2017.